VedalAI/neuro-sdk/README.md

 The official SDKs have been created and optimized for turn-based games, namely Inscryption, Liar's Bar and Buckshot Roulette.

-**Due to how the API works, we do not recommend using them with real-time games.**
+Games that require a non-low APM will generally not work well without Neuro only controlling the high-level actions and letting another system decide how to handle the low-level actions.

 Since you need to describe the entire game state in text, and receive actions in text, only games where that is feasible will work well with this API.
 <details>
 <summary>Examples</summary>

-Games that could work
+Games that could work well
 - Inscryption
 - Liar's Bar
 - Buckshot Roulette